 I usually don't take selfies very often.
 The picture I had on Twitter before I changed it this week was nearly 3 years old and the new one was taken when I cut my hair two days ago.
 Still, it felt inauthentic to me.
 I tried to counteract that with a series of videos (to friends) on the topic on social media in which I wore no makeup and hadn't brushed my hair.
 I promise I didn't look like a complete mess but I felt a bit better.
 I normally don't wear makeup and I have my hair up and away from my face.

 That incident made me think about how I'm getting increasingly uncomfortable online.
-Sure, it's been a sort-of lifeline for me since I've been sick for months and it's often the only way (save text messages) that I communicate with friends these days.
+Sure, it's been a sort-of lifeline for me since it's what I use to communicate with friends these days.
 We're all so hyper-connected that, if it's not said on social media, it probably won't be said at all.

 I'm a social introvert; I need socializing as much as I need my own solo time to recharge my batteries.
 With my friends having moved away from L.A. and/or living across the globe (my best friend lives in Italy), it's hard to try to get everyone together, face-to-face.
 I went 8 months without seeing a single one of my friends, remember?
 Without the use of social media, I would have a lonelier existence... but I still hate it.